-Some who read the Bible scoff at the idea that its large values are accurate.
+Some who read God's word scoff at the idea that its large values are accurate.
 They argue, for example, that the size of Israel's exodus could not have been as great as Moses recorded (Num.
 1:1, 3, 46).
 They also reject Israel's huge population of men discovered when King David took his famous census of the people (2Samuel 24:9).
 Our view regarding the validity of the Old Testament's large numbers is aptly summed up by the following.

 "The nonsensical proposition that over-enthusiastic, religiously-oriented scribes . . . changed the numbers of the Old Testament in order to make the story more impressive must be firmly rejected as an insult to the intelligence . . ."
 (Biblical Numerology, Part 2, Chapter 3).

 Size of the Exodus